dials/dials/doc/sphinx/developer_tutorial.rst

   class ProfileModelIface(object):

     @interface.abstractmethod
-    def predict_reflections(self, experiments, **kwargs):
+    def predict_reflections(self, experiment, **kwargs):
       pass

     @interface.abstractmethod
-    def compute_bbox(self, experiments, reflections, **kwargs):
+    def compute_bbox(self, experiment, reflections, **kwargs):
       pass

     @interface.abstractmethod
-    def compute_partiality(self, experiments, reflections, **kwargs):
+    def compute_partiality(self, experiment, reflections, **kwargs):
       pass

     @interface.abstractmethod
-    def compute_mask(self, experiments, reflections, **kwargs):
+    def compute_mask(self, experiment, reflections, **kwargs):
       pass

     @interface.abstractmethod
     def dump(self):
       pass

-    @abstractmethod
-    def __len__(self):
-      pass

-    @abstractmethod
-    def __iter__(self):
-      pass

-    @abstractmethod
-    def __getitem__(self, index):
-      ''' Get a model. '''
-      pass

-The implementation may choose to handle this as a list of single experiment profile models.
 The profile model should have methods for predicting the reflections, computing the bounding box of reflections for a number of experiments, computing the partiality of reflections and computing the foreground/background mask.
-Of these the bounding box and mask methods are crucial for integration to work; partiality is currently only used in reporting and can be a placeholder.
+Of these the bounding box and mask methods are crucial for integration to work;
+partiality is currently only used in reporting and can be a placeholder.

 The extention should have the ability to dump the profile model to phil parameters so that it can be input via a profile.phil file to, for example,